truecharts/public/.github/README.md

 ---

-Our development proces is fully distributed and agile, so every chart-maintainer is free to set their own roadmap and development speed and does not have to comply to a centralised roadmap.
+Our development process is fully distributed and agile, so every chart-maintainer is free to set their own roadmap and development speed and does not have to comply to a centralised roadmap.
-This ensures freedom and flexibility for everyone involved and makes sure you, the end user, always has the latest and greated of every App installed.
+This ensures freedom and flexibility for everyone involved and makes sure you, the end user, always has the latest and greatest of every App installed.

 ### Getting into creating Apps

 Creating charts takes some getting used to, as it's based on Helm charts.
-We highly suggest prior knowhow on creation/modifying Helm Charts, before taking on the challenge of creating SCALE Apps.
+We highly suggest prior know-how on creation/modifying Helm Charts, before taking on the challenge of creating SCALE Apps.

 For more information on creating SCALE Apps and Helm charts, please check out our [development manual](https://truecharts.org/)